Raichel318/Python_data_Analysis/README.md

-# Python_data_Analysis

-Seasonal Analysis of Hydroelectric Reservoir Storage and Water Values
+Reservoir Storage Dynamics and Water Value Analysis

+📌 Project Overview

 This project analyzes hydroelectric storage and water values for the Tekapo reservoir and other connected reservoirs (Hawea, Taupo, and Pukaki) in New Zealand.

-The goal is to understand seasonal relationships between reservoir storage levels and Tekapo water values and visualize these insights through plots.
+The goal is to explore the seasonal relationships between reservoir storage levels and Tekapo water values and present them with clear visualizations.

-The analysis helps to identify patterns such as:

-How Tekapo water values fluctuate based on its own storage.

-How combined storage from other reservoirs impacts water pricing.

-Key Features
+✨ Key Features

-Calculates Total Other Storage (sum of Hawea, Taupo, Pukaki end-of-week storage).
+Calculates Total Other Storage (sum of Hawea, Taupo, and Pukaki).

+Converts Week number → Week Start Date dynamically.

-Assigns season to each week’s data.
+Assigns season labels to each week’s data.

-Calculates Total Other Storage as a percentage of seasonal maximum.
+Computes seasonal max storage and percentage levels.

-Classifies storage levels into: Very Low, Low, Medium, High, Very High.
+Categorizes storage into: Very Low, Low, Medium, High, Very High.

-Generates seasonal scatter plots of Tekapo storage vs water value colored by storage level.
+Generates seasonal scatter plots for Tekapo storage vs water value.

-Saves cleaned and processed dataset for further analysis.
+Exports the cleaned dataset for further analysis.

-Technologies & Libraries
+🛠️ Tech Stack

 Python 3.x

-pandas – for data manipulation
+pandas – data manipulation

-numpy – for numeric calculations
+numpy – numerical computations

-matplotlib & seaborn – for visualization
+matplotlib & seaborn – visualization

-datetime – for handling dates
+datetime – date handling

-hydroelectric-analysis/
-│
-├── Finalproject.py          # Main Python script
-├── Hydroelectricdataset.xlsx # Raw dataset
-├── Cleaned_Hydroelectric_Data.csv # Processed output
-├── Tekapo_WaterValue_vs_Storage_*.png # Plots by season
-└── README.md               # Project documentation
+openpyxl / xlrd – Excel file support